solidpayorg/gitmark/README.md

 ## Prerequisites

+Because gitmark was designed to anchor reputation trees, the reputation of the underlying block chain must be unimpared.
+Gitmark only supports block chains that are provably fair.
+Bitcoin is regarded as the most secure and fairest of all block chains, and should be used for high value projects where cost is not an issue

-Gitmark supports any block chains that have an argument for being provably fair.
-Since gitmark was created for reputation trees, the reputation of the underlying block chain should be unimpared.
-Therefore, Gitmark does not support projects that are premines, instamines, ICOs, have developer taxes or provably unfair consensus such as proof of stake
+Gitmark does not support projects that are premines, instamines, ICOs, have developer taxes or provably unfair consensus, such as proof of stake

+In solving the reputation use case, we aim to innovate in the space, contribute back code, and operate as a testing ground

-The bitmark block chain, is the first chain to be implemented, as it was designed for the grounding of reputation trees.
-It is also an inexpensive testing ground to get started, and a pathway to innovation on larger chains
+Bearing in mind that this is experimental software, the [bitmark](https://bitmark.rocks/) block chain, is the first chain on which gitmark is tested and implemented.
+As it inexpensive, easily obitained, and was designed for the grounding of reputation trees (gitmark is a play on the word bitmark).
+This also provides a testing ground for developers to get started.
+The Liquid network is also a possible target, and Litecoin appears to be another good possibility, as well as the various testnets

-We are supporters of the upstream bitcoin project, and aim to innovate in the space, contribute back code, and operate as a testing ground.
-We believe the bitcoin block chain is well suited to be used with high value projects, as the gitmark software matures.
-The Liquid network is also a possible target, and Litecoin appears to be another good possibility

-The first prerequisite is to obtain an unspent transaction on a block chain.
-This can be in any coin, but to get started we recommended, getting hold of one Bitmark, which is the project we are using for our testing, and can be obtained inexpensively.
-Marks can be easily earnt as they were designed to be given to good actors, for being generally helpful
+The first prerequisite is to obtain an unspent transaction on a supporting block chain.
+This can be in any coin, but to get started we suggest, getting hold of one Bitmark, which can be obtained inexpensively for example in the [chat room](https://projectbitmark.slack.com/) as it is designed to be spread between helpful actors

 ## Getting started